codelingo/docs/docs/clql.md

     name: $methodName
 ```

-Any argument starting with “$” defines a variable.
  The query above will only return methods of classA for which classB has a corresponding method.

 <br />

 ### Interleaving

 CLQL can be used to query source code, but it can also be used to query other domains of knowledge like Version Control Systems.
-In our previous examples, we assumed our queries were limited to the current state of our local project.
-By default the lingo tool scopes your queries to the current state of your local project by default, you can override that and do a fully explicit query.
+The queries in the previous examples were assumed to be scoped to a given C# program.
+By default the lingo tool scopes queries to the current state of your local project by default, but that can be overriden, allowing a fully explicit query.

-If you are using Git, you can recreate the basic class finding query like this:
+Using facts from the git [lexicon](lexicons.md), the following query recreates the basic C# class finding query without implicit project scoping:

 ```
 git.repo: